dimablack/linux_docker_goldrush/README.md

 Then fill .env file with your email and name

+Add the next line to .ssh/config file after 'Host *' in line 2:

+    IgnoreUnknown AddKeysToAgent,UseKeychain

 Run(once), if you changed Dockerfile, run this command again:

     docker-compose build --no-cache